mikepfeiffer/azure-network-101/Project 1/README.md

 Exit;
 ```

-## 7. Install Wordpress on WEB Server
+## 8. Install Wordpress on WEB Server

+Open the cloud shell and SSH to the WEB server.
+Run the following commands to download and install wordpress.

 ```
 cd /tmp && wget https://wordpress.org/latest.tar.gz